-- A. Each copy of the contract will contain the term of the apprenticeship, the approved Trade Information (Exhibit A), the credit recommended (if any) and any special provisions. - B. Individuals that make application and are registered through the application of Administrative Rule DWD 295.10 shall be registered directly with a local committee.
+- A. Each copy of the contract will contain the term of the apprenticeship, the. approved Trade Information (Exhibit A), the credit recommended (if any) and any special provisions - B. Individuals that make application and are registered through the application of Administrative Rule DWD 295.10 shall be registered directly with a local committee.

 XI.
-Apprenticeship Term
+Apprenticeship Terms

-The term of apprenticeship shall be four (4) complete years of not less than 6,240 hours.
+The term of apprenticeship shall be a minimum of four (4) years of not less than 6,000 hours and a maximum of five (5) years of not more than 7,000 hours of work and school attendance.